jaredpar/jaredpar.github.io/_drafts/moving-teams.md

 With the exception of the [OOPSLA paper](http://research.microsoft.com/pubs/170528/msr-tr-2012-79.pdf) I've been mostly silent since I joined the team.
 The need to be quiet about your work is the big downside to a research team (especially for chatty people like me).
 But now the research is concluded and I'll be able to once again blog about all of the fun we had for the last few years.

-Even though I'm incredibly excited to be rejoining the Managed Languages team I will sorely miss my old project.
+Even though I'm incredibly excited to be rejoining the Managed Languages team I will sorely miss my old team.
 My language team was a part of a larger operating system research effort that had shared goals around reliability and performance.
 The overall team had a level of rigour, dedication and drive that I've never experienced before (but desparately hope to experience again).
 I will definitely miss the work and the people involved in it.

+===

 spectacularly The downside of a research project is not being able to talk freely about it.
 This is especially painful for a chatty person like me.
 But now the research is concluded and I'm free to chat about it